- Why do we sell so many different 12v water pumps

 Noting: Most batteries will not be able to supply their full Ah rating when used at or below a certain discharge rate.
-This will be listed in the spec sheet of the battery but a common rule of thumb is to take away 1/20th of the Ah rating.
-EG: A 10Ah battery would loose 0.5 amps.
+The discharge rate will be listed in the spec sheet of the battery, but a common rule of thumb is to take away 1/20th of the Ah rating.
+EG: A 10Ah battery would lose 0.5 amps.

-If using a 20Ah battery you would loose 1 amp.
+If using a 20Ah battery you would lose 1 amp.
 If using a pump and other 12v goods you will need the combined amp of them to be under 19 amp.